Yord/shargs/README.md

 Each supported type has its own function, that takes `key` and `args` as arguments as well as an object holding any optional field.
-If an optional field is left out, the DSL takes care of setting a sensible default for it.
+If an optional field is left out, the type functions sets a sensible default.

 | Function                          | Description                                                |
 |-----------------------------------|------------------------------------------------------------|